andreaseirich/ChatCompanion/README.md

 - Some risky conversations may not be detected
 - Some safe conversations may be flagged incorrectly
 - The system is a **tool to help awareness**, not a definitive safety guarantee
+- **Evidence-Based**: Explanations are derived from matched patterns only—no false accusations

 ### Scope